LongIslandCW/morsebrowser/README.md

 I cobbled it together using knockout.js because I think knockout is fairly approachable by amateur programmer hams, compare to other javascript frameworks.
 If it ever got to the point that react or angular made sense, it's doing too much!
 I just want this to be a simple utility!

-With respect to the morse-pro library, don't ask me why I converted some to typescript.
-I later just decided to let webpack create a bundle and call it a day.
-2/5/22-Removed ts stuff.